sbalnojan/batect-sample-python/README.md

 ...
 ```

-will download the right version to your computer.
+This will download the right version to your computer.
 We can check the tasks we created:

 ```
 /batect --list-tasks